Wasifkabeer/Cyclistic-Bikeshare-Case-Study/README.md

 ### Data Source

-I was able to obtain trip data from the year 2023 by downloading 12 files containing trip data from each month in 2023 in csv format from https://divvy-tripdata.s3.amazonaws.com/index.html.
+I was able to obtain trip data from the year 2023 by downloading 12 files containing trip data from each month in 2023 in CSV format from [Divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
 It should be noted as Cyclistic is a fictional company, however, for the purposes of this case study, these datasets were deemed appropriate and was made available by Motivate International Inc.